-Our study is the first to consider the effectiveness of labelled microcredit in encouraging the adoption and usage of lumpy human capital investments in developing countries.
-Previous studies have shown that offering microcredit with specific products ('bundled microcredit') increases the demand for human capital investments such as malaria nets (Tarozzi et al., 2014), water connections and filters (Devoto et al., 2012; Guiteras et al., 2016) and safe toilets (BenYishay et al., 2017).
+Our study is the first to consider the effectiveness of labelled microcredit in encouraging the adoption and usage of lumpy human capital investments.
+Previous research has shown that offering microcredit with specific products ('bundled microcredit') increases the demand for human capital investments such as malaria nets (Tarozzi et al., 2014), water connections and filters (Devoto et al., 2012; Guiteras et al., 2016) and safe toilets (BenYishay et al., 2017).
 Unlike bundled microcredit, labelled microcredit does not restrict consumers' choice sets, and is easier and cheaper to scale up.
-However, our findings also indicate that labelled loans can be diverted away from the intended investment.
-However, a tighter commitment may not further increase the conversion of sanitation loans to toilets: BenYishay et al. [2017] find that only around 35-40% of bundled microfinance loans provided through the program they study resulted in the construction of a toilet.
+At the same time, our findings also indicate that labelled loans can be diverted away from the intended investment.
+However, a tighter commitment device does not necessarily increase the conversion of sanitation loans to toilets: BenYishay et al. [2017] find that only around 35-40% of bundled microfinance loans provided through the program they study resulted in the construction of a toilet.

-It also contributes to a growing literature studying the role of labelling, and of the fungibility of money by providing the first evidence on the effects of labelled loans.
-Unlike financial instruments such as labelled savings, transfers and remittances, labelled loans are costlier since they need to be repaid, and any delinquency in making loan repayments might influence future borrowing opportunities.
-The evidence on the effectiveness of labelled financial instruments is mixed: studies by Benhassine et al. [2015], De Arcangelis et al. [2015], Dupas and Robinson [2013] and Karlan and Linden [2018] show that labelled cash transfers, remittances, and savings boxes and accounts can be effective in increasing educational investments, and savings for health emergencies.
-However, Lipscomb and Schechter [2018] find that earmarked savings accounts and deposit requirements, both inspired by mental accounting models, do not increase demand for a more expensive sanitation service in urban Senegal, while high subsidies do so.
-Our study complements these by establishing that labels influence borrowing decisions, and labelled loans can be effective in increasing lumpy human capital investments.
+The paper also contributes to a growing literature studying the role of labelling and fungibility of money by providing the first evidence on the effects of labelled loans.
+Unlike other labelled financial instruments such as labelled savings, transfers and remittances, labelled loans are costlier to the borrower since they need to be repaid, and delinquency in making loan repayments can restrict future borrowing opportunities.
+The evidence on the effectiveness of labelled financial instruments is mixed: studies by Benhassine et al. [2015], De Arcangelis et al. [2015], Dupas and Robinson [2013] and Karlan and Linden [2018] show that labelled cash transfers, remittances, and savings boxes and accounts can be effective in increasing educational investments, and savings for health emergencies.2 However, Lipscomb and Schechter [2018] find that earmarked savings accounts and deposit requirements, do not increase demand for a more expensive sanitation service in urban Senegal, while high subsidies do so.
+Our study complements this work by establishing that labels influence borrowing decisions, and labelled loans can be effective in increasing lumpy human capital investments.

 Our findings have important policy implications.
-Despite being an indispensible element of disease prevention and primary healthcare (e.g. the Declaration of Alma-Ata, 1978), the adoption of safe sanitation facilities remains low in significant parts of the world.
+Despite being an indispensable element of disease prevention and primary healthcare (e.g. the Declaration of Alma-Ata, 1978), the adoption of safe sanitation facilities remains low in significant parts of the world.
 At the outset of our study in 2014, close to 1 billion people defecated in the open globally, with 60% of these located in India (WHO/UNICEF, 2014).
-High rates of open defecation have been linked to poor health (Augsburg and Rodriguez-Lesmes, 2018; Dickinson et al., 2015; Kumar and Vollmer, 2013; Pickering et al., 2015 and Spears, 2012), and increased psycho-social stress (Sahoo et al., 2015), leading to worse human capital outcomes (Spears and Lamba, 2015) and constrained economic growth.
-Our results show that labelled microcredit can improve the take-up and usage of safe sanitation facilities by relaxing financial constraints arising from commitment problems.
+High rates of open defecation have been linked to poor health (Augsburg and Rodriguez-Lesmes, 2018; Dickinson et al., 2015; Kumar and Vollmer, 2013; Pickering et al., 2015 and Spears, 2020), and increased psycho-social stress (Sahoo et al., 2015), leading to worse human capital outcomes (Spears and Lamba, 2015) and constrained economic growth.
+Our results show that labelled microcredit can improve the take-up and usage of safe sanitation facilities by relaxing financial constraints.